seananderson/strategie-devops-strategy/Content/IterativeProjectApproval.md

 ## Table of Contents
 - Executive summary of the iterative proposal approach
 - Details of IT Project phases
-- Details of sequential proposal phase
+- Details of sequential proposal approach
 - References

 ## Executive summary of the iterative proposal approach